zac-heisey/sspt-v2/_hometiles/3-insurance.md

 layout: page
 title: Health Insurance
 permalink: /insurance
-meta_description: This is a test description
+meta_description: We accept Tricare, Medicare/Medical, Aetna, Blue Cross, Blue Shield of CA, and numerous other insurance carriers.
+Affordable cash rates are available as well.
 featured-image: images/pic03.jpg
 homepage-thumbnail: images/pic20.jpg
 homepage-description: We accept TriCare, Medicare, Aetna, Anthem Blue Shield, and more.
 Affordable cash rates are also available.
 ---

 **Project Description:** This is a sample project page.
 You can add more projects in the `_projects` directory of your Jekyll build.
 Be sure to include the proper [Front Matter](https://jekyllrb.com/docs/frontmatter/) for each of your